navidrome/navidrome/README.md

 For more options, look at the [list of clients](https://airsonic.github.io/docs/apps/) maintained by the Airsonic project.
-Please open an [issue](https://github.com/deluan/navidrome/issues) if you have any issues with the client of your choice.
+Please open an [issue](https://github.com/deluan/navidrome/issues) if you have any trouble with the client of your choice.

 ## Road map